megardn/PennLINC.github.io/docs/PMACS/pmacs.md

 - Browse /project/group directory
 - Prototype code and test apps"

-## Software install requests
+## Requesting software installations
-Any open source free apps needs to be installed by PMACS admin.
-Note that you can’t install R, Stata, or Python packages on your own.
-You can submit a “Systems” ticket at [PMACS Help Desk](https://helpdesk.pmacs.upenn.edu/) with PMACS credentials for software to be installed.
+Open source free apps and most imaging software needs to be installed by PMACS admin.
+This means you can’t install R, Stata, or Python packages on your own.
+You can submit a “Systems” ticket at [PMACS Help Desk](https://helpdesk.pmacs.upenn.edu/) requesting that new software be installed.

-## Installing Flywheel locally on PMACS
+## Installing Flywheel on your PMACS account
 You can install the Flywheel command line interface (CLI) locally, which is helpful as the CLI version updates frequently.
 Follow these steps to install the Flywheel CLI and gain access to `fw` commands.
 Complete these steps on the log in node, not in an interactive shell.

 1. Install miniconda in your home directory (`/home/[pmacs username]`):